arimger/Unity-Lightmapping-Tool/Assets/LightmappingTool/README.md

 Features:
 - switching lightmaps in runtime and in the Edit mode
-- blending lightmaps in runtime and in the Edit mode (possibility to blend multiple lightmaps and particular texture indexes)
+- blending lightmaps in runtime and in the Edit mode (blend multiple lightmaps and particular texture indexes)
 - serializing lightmaps in dedicated SO files
-- loading lightmaps from directory
+- loading lightmaps from a directory

 Problems to solve:
 - ReflectionProbes blending is disabled